- Afibrinogenemia congenital

 - Congenital afibrinogenemia

 Afibrinogenemia, sometimes called congenital afibrinogenemia, is an inherited blood disorder in which the blood does not clot normally.
-It occurs when there is a lack (deficiency) of a protein called fibrinogen (or factor I), which is needed for the blood to clot.
+It occurs when there is a lack (deficiency) of a protein called fibrinogen (or coagulation factor I), which is needed for the blood to clot.
 Affected individuals may be susceptible to severe bleeding (hemorrhaging) episodes, particularly during infancy and childhood.
 Afibrinogenemia is thought to be transmitted as an autosomal recessive trait.
+Treatment may include cryoprecipitate (a blood product containing concentrated fibrinogen and other clotting factors), fibrinogen (RiaSTAP) or plasma (the liquid portion of the blood which contains clotting factors).

 - Genetics Home Reference (GHR) contains information on Afibrinogenemia.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Afibrinogenemia.
 Click on the link to view a sample search on this topic.